Dewberry/fcast/docs/about.md

 # Overview

 `fcast` is a collection of python tools used for leveraging National Water Model and other data products to forecast flood events and their potential impacts on transportation infrastructure.
+Click here for more information on the [floodcast project](http://floodcast.info) (`fcast`).

 The following datasets are used: